turboladen/ror_class/itinerary/itinerary.md

 !SLIDE
 # [Day 10/12](d10): Digging Deeper

-* ActiveRecord
-* ActionDispatch
+* More on Models
+* More on Controllers & Routing
-* ActionController
+* More on Views
-* ActionView
+* Support & Debugging
-* Some interesting gems
 * In-class hacking time